The Fitzgerald coat of arms accompanied the "Sons of Gerald" ("Fils Gérald") out of Norman France and into assimilation among the Irish.

 The Church records section of Irishgenealogy.ie is a fantastic resource and constantly getting better as more records are put online.
 If you're looking for birth, baptism, marriage, or death records that predate the 1901 census or Griffith's Valuation, you're best bet are church records.

 Cyndi's List: Just amazing.
-THE most comprehensive list of general Genealogy tools and family-specific sites anywhere.Ellis Island: Mormon volunteers turned literally millions of hand-entered arrival records and ship's manifests into searchable digital records.
+Don't let the circa-1992 page design fool you, this is a regularly updated powerhouse of resources.
+You'll find treasure here if you poke around even a tiny bit.Ellis Island: Mormon volunteers turned literally millions of hand-entered arrival records and ship's manifests into searchable digital records.